Dewalt-arch/pimpmyadlab/readme.md

   - Minor code cleanup

 # Revision 1.0.1a
-  - Added OS Version to on screen display above the menu
+  - Added OS Version to on-screen display above the menu
   - Added OS Detection, script will fail if it finds any of the following
     - "Windows 11", "Home", "Education" or "Server 2022"